Teja-Coding/my_terraform_module_creation/02_vpc_module_creation/README.md

 roboshop-dev-nat-gateway
 roboshop-dev-public

+🧠 Notes

+Public subnets automatically map public IPs.

+NAT Gateway is placed in the first public subnet.

+The module spreads subnets across two Availability Zones for high availability.

+Common tags are automatically applied to all resources.

+Recommended to use remote backend (S3 + DynamoDB) for production.

 🛡️ Best Practices

-Use CIDRs with enough space for future scaling.
+Use CIDR ranges large enough for scaling.

-Deploy the NAT Gateway only in the first public subnet for cost efficiency.
+Keep NAT Gateway in one public subnet to save cost.

-Use terraform destroy carefully; this module creates real networking resources.

-Manage backend state (S3 + DynamoDB) for team usage.
+Always use terraform plan before applying changes.

+Use Terraform workspaces for environment separation (dev, stage, prod).

 👨‍💻 Maintainer

 Author: Sri Yuva Teja Manikanta
+Description: Developed for reusable, production-grade VPC provisioning in Terraform.